mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 an Intendant family and raised as an Intendant.
-Note that children of Intendants and Nobles who have a low degree of talent still receive psionic training and inherit their parents’ social status.
+Note that children of Intendants and Nobles who have a low degree of talent still receive psionic training and inherit their parents' social status.
 Similarly, Intendants and Nobles who suffer a permanent loss of talent (such as from an accident) do not lose their standing.